12 Easy Ways to Make the World a Little Nicer

 8. Take Some Time Before Reacting to a Snarky Email or Text

-It’s tempting to slam the person immediately, but that often backfires.
+It’s tempting to lash out at the person immediately, but that often backfires.
 Even if you can’t respect the sender, respect yourself enough to take time to contemplate the best response.

 9. Stay Home When You’re Sick